Quantum synchronization at the critical point of Floquet driven Rydberg atoms

-The emergence of the seeded 2-DTC phase is influenced by relative phase between the seed field and the RF-driving field.
+\textit{Phase-Locked Seeding}\textemdash The emergence of the synchronized signal is influenced by the relative phase between the seed field and the RF-driving field.
 To illustrate this, we introduce a seed signal with a double periodicity ($f_s=f_0/2$) into the microwave field and vary the relative phase $\varphi$ after the seeding operation, as shown in Fig.~\ref{synchronization}(a).
 The seed field builds up a transition channel between Rydberg states $48\ket{D_{5/2}}$ and $49\ket{P_{3/2}}$, modifying the system states in the subspace.
 As the intensity of the seed field varies sinusoidally, the population at the Rydberg state $49\ket{P_{3/2}}$ also undergoes periodic evolution.
-This periodic decrease in population acts as a trigger for the system to transition into 2-DTC phase.
-In this case, synchronization occurs, leading to the formation of a coherent and time-ordered pattern in the system.
+This periodic decrease in population acts as a trigger for the system to synchronize, leading to the formation of a coherent and time-ordered pattern in the system.

-By varying the relative phase $\varphi$ from 0 to 2$\pi$, we record the amplitude of seeded 2-DTC phase, the results are given in Fig.~\ref{synchronization}(b).
-During the change phase, the changing seed waveform and the RF-driving waveform start to align with each other, causing them to overlap and leading to a joint action on exciting atoms.
-This joint action induces a new period of collective dynamics, thus resulting in seeded 2-DTC, see more details in Method Sections.
-The response of seeded 2-DTC versus $\varphi$ behaves as a doubling frequency with relative to the seed field.
-For example, when $\varphi=1.03\pi$, the 2-DTC phase can be amplified and we can thus observe the visible periodic doubling signal [see Fig.~\ref{synchronization}(c)], resulting in synchronization.
-While at $\varphi=0.53\pi$, the 2-DTC phase cannot be amplified, corresponding to unsynchronization.
+By varying the relative phase $\varphi$ from 0 to 2$\pi$, we record the amplitude of synchronized signal, the results are given in Fig.~\ref{synchronization}(b).
+The changing seed waveform and the RF-driving waveform start to align with each other, causing them to overlap and leading to a joint action on exciting atoms.
+This joint action induces a new period of collective dynamics, see more details in supplementary materials.
+The response of synchronized signal versus $\varphi$ behaves as a doubling frequency with relative to the seed field.
+For example, when $\varphi=1.03\pi$, the synchronized signal can be amplified and we can thus observe the visible periodic doubling signal [see Fig.~\ref{synchronization}(c)].
+While at $\varphi=0.53\pi$, the signal cannot be amplified, corresponding to unsynchronization.